 VMH: How often to do you recommend a property is looked over/surveyed?

-VPS: This really depends on the age and construction of the property.
+VPS: This depends on the age and construction of the property.
 The older the property the more maintenance this requires.
 For properties over 100 years old we would recommend a general overlook survey every couple of years.
-Newer properties generally don’t require maintenance quite so often, however this is something that the occupier should be vigilant about themselves and if there are any concerns call in a specialist.
+Newer properties generally don’t require maintenance quite so often, however this is something that the occupier should be observant about themselves and if there are any concerns call in a specialist.